j-miet/screenerfetch/README.md

 column to its corresponding type (int, float) + possibly rounds decimal values.
 - ``update date``: updates date display format to default value 'yyyy/mm/dd' if for some reason this has changed.

-If you have a brand new workbook with no data, you are likely to need only ``update headers``.
-Then afterwards, if numerical or date data displays weirdly, use the other 2.
+If you have a brand new workbook with no data, you need to only ``update headers``.
+Then afterwards, if numerical or date data displays weirdly, use the other two.

 ``new_wb.xlsx`` before customized ``headers.txt``